Community-AI-VC/main/README.md

 ## Progress on the Automated and Augmented Feature Extraction for AI VC training data generation:

-"the promotion of our yoyo is projected to cost (TBD)"
+"our product targets the Accelerator and VC fund segments which is projected to be (TBD) by 2025"

 AI summary:

-Type of marketing: Promotion
+Target Market: Accelerator and VC funds
-Budget: Further research required
+Market Size: Further research required

 The text can be written in infinite ways using vague language like:

-"to advertise our yoyo, we are asking for time to come up with a budget"
+"our product targets the Accelerator and VC fund segments.
+We need some time to come up with a an estimate of market size"

 AI summary:

-Type of marketing: Advertising
+Target Market: Accelerator and VC funds
-Budget: Further research required
+Market Size: Further research required

 The text can even be contingent on further thinking or action:

 AI summary:

-"to advertise our yoyo, we are asking for time to come up with a budget, but we think it's going to be around $20K"
+"our product targets the Accelerator and VC fund segments.
+We need some time to come up with a an estimate of market size, but we think it's going to be around $200B"

-Type of marketing: Advertising
+Target Market: Accelerator and VC funds
-Budget: $20,000 (with validation required)
+Market Size: $200B (with validation required)

-This is insane.

 There is no way to handle this range of ambiguity with classic NLP.

-*This is only possible with Human-level AI.*
+Handling completely arbitrary ways of conveying meaning is only possible with Human-level AI of LLMs.

 Where there is further action required (e.g. to figure out the marketing budget), a series of web searches and AI inferences will lead to the estimate or invalidate the pitch if no estimate can be made (i.e. bad pitch and insufficient or non-existent data to make an estimate)